zack-bitcoin/amoveo/docs/getting-started/git_intro.md

-you don't need to know very much about git to program for Aeternity.
+you don't need to know very much about git to program for Amoveo.

 you will need a github account.  https://github.com/